Drom90/Hello-World/README.md

 # Hello-World
-how to get started with GITHUB
+I think I will need another coffee to get through this..